 What are the health benefits of eating olive oil?

-- Consuming olive oil as part of a healthy diet increases your antioxidant levels and provide you with anti-inflammatory effects from the polyphenols in the extra-virgin olive oil.
+- Consuming olive oil as part of a healthy diet increases your antioxidant levels and provides anti-inflammatory effects from the polyphenols in the extra-virgin olive oil.

-- The oil has been shown health benefits to the heart, the cardiovascular system, and reduce the risk of LDL peroxidation (oxygen damage to fat) in the bloodstream.
+- The oil has been shown to have health benefits for the heart and the cardiovascular system.
+It reduces the risk of LDL peroxidation (oxygen damage to fat) in the bloodstream.

-- Olive oil is the main ingredient in many cosmetics formulas (body and hair) as it contributes to moisturizing and restoring the skin.
+- Olive oil is the main ingredient in many cosmetics formulas (body and hair) as it moisturises and restores the skin.

-How to choose the healthiest Olive oil to buy?
+How to choose which Olive oil to buy?

 Hair oil treatment DIY with olive oil

-This treatment can help to strengthen the hair roots and restore the natural hair shine, also provide a wonderfully soft feeling.
+This treatment can strengthen the hair roots, restore natural hair shine, and provide a wonderfully soft feeling.

-Learn more about the benefits of the olive leaves on this video:
+I hope you will also love and enjoy this fantastic oil’s benefits!
+Learn more about the benefits of the olive leaves in this video: